bwaldvogel/mongo-java-server/README.md

 ### Ideas ###

 Allow implementation of different backends.
-An in-memory backend should be default such that mongo-java-server can easily be used in unit tests.
+An in-memory backend is the default such that mongo-java-server can easily be used in unit tests.
 Another backend could proxy a real database instance.